Graphite2213/ue4coro/README.md

 ```c#
 CppStandard = CppStandardVersion.Latest;
 ```

+Make sure to change the name of the cloned folder to 'ue5coro'.

 Add `"UE5Coro"` to your dependency module names, enable the plugin, and you're ready to go!